nmwsharp/diffusion-net/experiments/functional_correspondence/README.md

 After training, the fitted model will be saved in `saved_models/[dataset]_[features].pth`.

-These training commands only output the accuracy loss, not the geodesic error reported in our tables.
-To evaluate geodesic error, see the next section.
+During training, geodesic error metrics are computed on the test set after each iteration; see the note below.

 ### Pretrained models and evaluating geodesic accuracy